-- 18. Verify proper communications from each module back to the master controller using the "STATUS" menu, then indexing down to the desired compressor data screen. - If the compressor data parameters all read "o," then communications are not yet established, and communications cable troubleshooting is required. - When all compressor data parameters read actual values which agree with the refrigerant gauge set and refrigerant line temperatures, then it is safe to assume that communications are established. - 19.
-Set up the master controller parameters according to the specific job submittal sheets. - All parameters can be found in the FN 2 menu (setup), FN 6 menu (module factory settings), FN 7 menu (service), FN 8 menu (master factory settings). - It is imperative to access EVERY MENU and EVERY PARAMETER to ensure all settings are appropriate. - 20.
+- 18. Use refrigerant gauge set suitable for the high pressure R-410A, and hook up to the suction and discharge ports of each module's compressor stages separately.
+Bump start the compressors either by depressing the contactor manually, or by using the manual run commands from the Master Control Panel, (found in the FN 7, or the service menu).
+Bump the compressor only for 1-2 seconds to ensure the correct rotation of the scroll compressors (indicated by a rising highside pressure and a falling suction pressure). - 19.
+Verify proper communications from each module back to the master controller using the "STATUS" menu, then indexing down to the desired compressor data screen. - If the compressor data parameters all read "o", then communications are not yet established, and communications cable troubleshooting is required. - When all compressor data parameters read actual values which agree with the refrigerant gauge set and refrigerant line temperatures, then it is safe to assume that communications are established. - 20.
+Set up the master controller parameters according to the specific job submittal sheets. - All parameters can be found in the FN 2 menu (setup), FN 6 menu (module factory settings), FN 7 menu (service), FN 8 menu (master factory settings). - It is imperative to access EVERY MENU and EVERY PARAMETER to ensure all settings are appropriate. - 21.
 Set up the Building Automation System (BAS) interface parameters (as required) using the FN o menu (network number selection, IP addressing), FN 4 menu (device instances).